 Contract Size: $1,000 multiplied by the VIX Index

 Example: This contract size allows traders to gain exposure to stock indices with controlled leverage and risk.
+Understanding the contract size is fundamental to calculating your position size and managing your trading capital effectively.

-These specifications make CBOE Volatility Index (VX) Futures suitable for traders seeking exposure to stock indices markets.
+These specifications make CBOE Volatility Index (VX) futures suitable for traders seeking exposure to stock indices markets.

 Platform Symbol: VX

-Proper position sizing is crucial when trading CBOE Volatility Index (VX) Futures.
+Proper position sizing is crucial when trading CBOE Volatility Index (VX) futures.
 Use our position size calculator to determine the optimal number of contracts based on your risk tolerance and account size.

-For CBOE Volatility Index (VX) Futures (VX):
+For CBOE Volatility Index (VX) futures (VX):

 If you want to risk $500 with a 10-point stop loss: